 - If the stop is one quarter inch (0.25") from the top of your uniform fabric, the zipper pull itself will be pulled up behind the collar and thus hidden from view; replacing it with a pull cord is optional.

-WARNING: In either case, your stitching of the zipper tape must not infiltrate into the half-inch (0.5") seam allowance around the neck hole, or issues will arise!
+WARNING: In either case, stitching of the zipper tape must not infiltrate into the ½" seam allowance around the neck hole, or issues will arise!

 Front & Back Notches

-Prepare your shirt for collar installation by adding two notches:
+Prepare the shirt for collar installation by adding two quarter-inch (0.25") notches:

-- Cut a notch at the centre front of the neck hole (right at the bottom point of the 'V').
-This is not only used for alignment, but facilitates a crisper point on the "V"-shaped collar by allowing the seam allowance to spread open while sewing.
+- Cut a notch at the centre front of the neck hole (at the very bottom point of the 'V').
+This is not only for alignment, but facilitates a crisper point on the "V"-shape by allowing the seam allowance to spread open while sewing.

-- Cut or mark a notch at the centre back of the neck hole (precisely where the fold was when you cut your back pattern piece on the fold).
+- Cut or mark a notch at the centre back of the neck hole (precisely where the fold was when you cut your back pattern piece).
 This notch is for alignment purposes only.

-WARNING: When cutting any notches, ensure that you do not clip beyond the seam allowance — quarter inch (0.25") notches should suffice!
+WARNING: When cutting any notches, take care to ensure that you do not clip beyond the needed amount!

 It's time to begin pinning and sewing!
 However, it is a classic mistake to believe that the collar needs to be pinned "all around".